Hansen & Company Woodworks

 Adam needed to invest in a Titan CNC Fab Center, a crane and all the tools that went with it.

-Having worked with other woodworking professionals on similar transactions, Jenny was happy to tell about Adam about the customized financing options that Stearns Bank offered.
+Having worked with other woodworking professionals on similar transactions, Stearns Bank was able to offer customized financing options.

 “I didn’t know about Stearns Bank’s role in the woodworking world until then.
 They really caught my eye with the way they went about things,” Adam said.
 “Working with Stearns Bank was easy.
 Compared with other banks, it was very low key and nothing was over the top.
 The rates were competitive and I would always rather keep it local.
 They set up my payments and we were good to go.”